roman-milk/roman-milk.github.io/amys-security.md

+===

- ****** Amy's Security ****** byJust_Plain_Bob© "You won't fight me Amy.
+"You won't fight me Amy.
 You know why?
 Because of your precious security, that's why.
 Right now you can go to Jason and say, "I'm free lover, we don't have to sneak around behind Sam's back any more.
 Who do you want me to fuck next?"
 But if you fight me I'll drag you and Jason through the mud.
 I'll see to it that his wife gets copies of all the photos and when she's done with Jason you'll be lucky to have a job at all, let alone a position as a vice president.
 It is your choice Amy and if I were you I would think long and hard on it.
 Now, as long as I'm here, I'm going to go upstairs and pack a few things."

  I grabbed a bag and tossed some shirts and underwear in it and then I got the video camera from where I'd hidden it and tossed it into the bag.
 Then I headed back downstairs.
 Amy was standing at the bottom of the stairs with tears running down her cheeks.